 6.2.
-INVESTMENT MANAGERS
+Investment Managers

-The Trustees receive quarterly monitoring reports on the performance of the underlying investment managers from Mercer, which present performance information over 3 months, 1 year and 3 years.
-The reports show the absolute performance, performance against the manager's stated target performance (over the relevant time period) on a net of fees basis.
+The Trustees receive quarterly monitoring reports on the performance of the underlying investment managers from Isio, which present performance information over 3 months, 1 year and 3 years.
+The reports show the absolute performance, performance against the manager's stated target performance (over the relevant time period) on a net of fees basis to ensure a true measurement of performance versus investment objectives.
 They also provide returns of market indices so that these can be used to help inform the assessment of the underlying managers' performance.